Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 The Ad Copy: "Better than [Your Brand].
 20% Cheaper.
 Migration is Free."

-The Result: Dave clicks it.
+Dave clicks it.
 He's curious.
-He browses their site.
-He forgets about the podcast he heard.
-He buys from them.
+Browses their site.
+Forgets the podcast.
+Buys from them.

 The Horror Story:

 You just paid to acquire a customer for your competitor.
-You did the heavy lifting of educating the market, creating the desire, and triggering the search—your brand lift measurement was working, your organic brand lift was real—and then you fumbled the ball on the one-yard line because you didn't want to pay $0.50 for the click.
+You did the heavy lifting.
+Educated the market.
+Created the desire.
+Triggered the search.
+Your brand lift measurement was working.
+Your organic brand lift was real.
+Then you fumbled on the one-yard line because you didn't want to pay $0.50 for the click.

 This is the paid media incrementality trap.
 You created demand but let someone else capture it.
 Your future demand capture strategy has a gaping hole.

 This is defensive spending.
-You aren't paying for the click; you are paying to keep the door locked against poachers.
-You are protecting your mental market share.
+You're not paying for the click.
+You're paying to keep the door locked against poachers.
+Protecting your mental market share.

 2. The "Real Estate" War (Mobile is Brutal)